beamlab-hsph/Neural-Moment-Matching-Regression/README.md

 # Neural Moment Matching Regression
-Code for an upcoming NeurIPS submission
+Code for a NeurIPS 2022 submission

 ## How to Run Experiments

-1. Install all dependencies
+1. Install all Python dependencies
    ```
    pip install -r requirements.txt
    ```
-2. Create empty directories (if needed) for logging
+2. Create empty directories (if needed) for capturing results
    ```
-   mkdir logs
    mkdir dumps
    ```
 3. Run experiments